 I don’t think you have addressed the following topic yet:

 Which Peter Chang restaurant is your current favorite and why?
 Also would you please describe the differences in each of his restaurants?
-Thank you

 That sounds, first of all, like a great idea.
 I hope you decide to do it, and I hope it’s a rewarding time away.